Lila2048/1.9-gdps-core-ARCHIVE/README.md

 * More customization options
 * Better looking dashboard
-* Port over exploitPatch.php
 * Proper roles system
-* Cron job
 * Automod
 * New webhooks

-  ## Known issues

-  * Global leaderboard does not work
-  * Weekly leaderboard does not work
-  * Level copying does not work

-  *These will all be fixed in a future release*

 If you would like to contribute to this server, feel free to make a pull request with your changes.